 In the early days of RC car history, cars were of 1/8th scale usually.
-This changed in 1972 when Jerobee introduced the first 1/12th scale car ever – the Jerobee McLaren MK8B.
-This was powered by a gas motor as all early cars, in this case by a Cox Babe Bee 0.049 with integrated fuel tank and pull starter.
+This changed in early 1971 when Jerobee introduced the first 1/12th scale car ever – the Jerobee McLaren MK8B.
+Powered by a gas motor as all early cars, in this case by a Cox Babe Bee 0.049 with integrated fuel tank and pull starter.
 Intended as low cost car for anyone, the design was kept simple for easy operation and being sturdy in use.

 Later some drivers were converting their Jerobee cars into electrics, replacing the Cox motor with motor and batteries from an electric tool.
 This was the start of the 1/12 electric cars or the “little wee ones” as the 1/8 gas drivers were calling them.
 The plastic chassis made for this car was used later with a lot of other cars from Bolink and other brands.

 update: we found comment at a 1971 magazine, the Jerobee car was introduced at the Chicago Hobby Show the very same year.
 So year of introduction updated.